Share This Post:

 4. Host a Scavenger Hunt

-Conduct a virtual or in-person scavenger hunt!
-Students have 1 minute to find an item (such as something round, something red) from around their home or in their desk.
+Conduct a scavenger hunt!
+Students have 1 minute to find an item (such as something round, something red) from around the room or in their desk.
 Students hold up their item and share/discuss the item they chose.

 5. Host a Kahoot!
 Game